-TSOL 520 is required by all ICP candidates enrolled in an approved Florida ESOL infused program.
+TSOL 520 is the second ESOL course required by all ICP candidates enrolled in an approved Florida ESOL infused program.
 The course also fulfills the Nevada bilingual endorsement requirement for acquisition of theories of second language acquisition.
-It focuses on second language development, covering language learning theories, methods, and assessment strategies in the field.
+It focuses on applying second language development, language learning theories, methods, and assessment strategies in the field.
 Current and classic language learning theories are analyzed and applied.
-The SIOP lesson model is thoroughly explained and used.
 The student is expected to be able to locate and use research and resources in ESOL methods and assessment.
-Prerequisite/s: None
+This course is divided into six modules plus a comprehensive assessment.
+Each module addresses one of the TESOL endorsement areas: cross-cultural studies, applied linguistics, TESOL methods, TESOL curriculum development, and testing and evaluation for TESOL students.
+Prerequisites: TSOL 510